adambyle/ultima/Development Guide/Contributing.md

 - The map can be any size.
 If you're curious, the default maps are 31 x 15 x 31 blocks, including the walls.
 It is preferrable that the map is no larger than 90 x 90 x 90.
 - Create the map in a void preset superflat world.
 It is easiest to transfer from there.
 - The theme should not reference popular culture.
-- The map should be a location or environment, as opposed to an abstract or art-like build.
 - Clearly mark four locations for player spawning, preferably near the corners.
 No player should have an advantage from where they spawn.
 - Limit your use of blocks that can be interacted with (containers, doors, switches).